Taylor-CCB-Group/MDV/README.md

 * Diverse range of data sources (API calls,static files) can be used by implementing custom data loaders

-npm install

-custom data loaders use can be static files fl

 ### Quick Start